Give them the benefit of the doubt if you still want to meet up.

 If you’ve spent hours going back on forth about which outfit you’re going to wear, or took time to get into the right mindset for your date, the last thing you want to see is a text on the day of telling you that your plans have been cancelled.
 When this happens, it’s totally normal to feel bummed out, mad, confused, or disappointed.
-While you know you should be saying something back, it can be tough to figure out exactly how to respond to a cancelled date.
+While you know you should say something back, it can be tough to figure out exactly how to respond to a cancelled date.
 And according to experts, the way you answer will determine whether you'll end up actually going out with them or not.

 "Every situation is different," Laurie Berzack, MSW, matchmaker and dating coach, tells Bustle.
 "Whether it's a first date or you've already been out a few times, you should always take a cancelled date at face value, approach it with kindness, and don't take it personally."